sindresorhus/sindresorhus.github.com/source/content/apps/plain-text-editor.md

 I don't plan to add that.

+#### The text sometimes jumps when I write fast

+This is a macOS bug.
+There is unfortunately nothing I can do about it.

 #### Does the app support tabs? {#tabs}

 Yes.
 Click “View › Show Tab Bar” in the menu bar and then click the plus button in the window.